 The life sciences sector has its own regulations and rules.
 The pharmaceutical and medical devices industries are regulated and supervised by the health authority.
 Compliance is paramount to obtain and maintain the licences and marketing authorisation required to do business.
-The main competent health authorities are the Ministry of Health (MPPS), the Rafael Rangel National Hygiene Institute (INHRR) and the Sanitary Comptroller Autonomous System (SACS).
+The main competent health authorities are the Ministry of Health (MPPS), and the Rafael Rangel National Hygiene Institute (INHRR) and Sanitary Comptroller Autonomous System (SACS).
 The main law is the Law on Medicaments.

 The regulatory regime

 There are different regulations for medicines, foods and cosmetics.
 Each has their own rules, permits and authorisations.
 To know which requirements are applicable, definitions are given in the laws on medicine, food, medical devices and cosmetics.